5 Beauty Tricks We Learned From Bella Hadid

-How the eff do models manage to look fresh-faced after jetting around the world nonstop?
-There are plenty of approaches to battling the exhaustion that comes with zipping across time zones, but we just found our favourite.
-Queen of cool Bella Hadid talks us through her jet-lagged beauty routine, giving us a quick step-by-step plan for how to not look exhausted.
-The tutorial, filmed for Vogue, not only reveals Hadid’s secret to looking awake and fresh — just-like-us alert: she gets dark circles, too — it shows a just-go-with-it attitude that’s serving as our early-week motivation.
+Pop quiz: How the eff do models manage to look fresh-faced after jetting around the world nonstop?
+There are plenty of approaches to battling the exhaustion that comes with zipping across time zones, but we just found our favorite.
+Queen of cool Bella Hadid is walking us through her jet-lagged beauty routine, giving us a quick step-by-step plan for how to not look exhausted.
+The tutorial, filmed for Vogue, not only reveals Hadid’s secret to looking awake and fresh — just-like-us alert: she gets dark circles, too — it shows a just-go-with-it attitude that’s serving as our #mondaymotivation.

 Of course, the face of Dior wields a pretty pricey arsenal of products to get ready.
-(This low-key look uses £118 worth of Dior products alone.)
+(This low-key look uses $337 in Dior products alone.)
 But ultimately, Bella’s on-the-go beauty secrets aren’t about fancy products, they're about a laissez-faire approach, something we can definitely get behind.
 Adopt it for yourself, along with her other top tips for beauty on the run:

 Go For Definition: We thought people born with killer cheekbones skip contouring.
 Not so.
 Hadid stripes Dior Diorblush Light & Contour Stick Duo along her cheekbones and jawline.
 “I like to put some here for a little definition,” she says, while buffing with a Beautyblender.
 “Definition’s always good,” she says.
 On a budget?
 Use her tips with this pro-approved stick from Maybelline.